worldpeaceenginelabs/METAVERSE-SEED/README.md

 Metaverse-Seed is the repository where we collaboratively work together on Cloud Atlas, a Collective Computer akin to those from the movies:<br><br>

-Cloud Atlas - An independent, community-owned Google Earth, free from centralized servers and monopolized players, owned solely by you and the public!<br>
+Cloud Atlas - An independent, community-owned Google Earth, free from centralized servers and overpowered entities, owned solely by you and the public!<br>
 No backend!
 Syncs via public tracker networks.
 Now BitTorrent, with fallback to Nostr coming soon...<br><br>

 A server farm-less, decentralized Google Earth running as a 4MB standalone package, capable of working offline in your browser.
 Scales automatically with its user devices.
 You are the server farm.<br><br>